silmae/hsi-smart/Trained-2-Conv-C-NN-Misra/Testing-Results-With-Joulescope/README.md

 ## Conclusions

-NN (Neural Network) was tested with variuous ways, to raise probability of produced data to match the actual   application.
+NN (Neural Network) was tested with variuous ways, to raise probability of produced testing-data to match the behavior of the actual application.
 Tests included passing data in different intervals, with high and small image counts.
 Single passes were also carried.
-What data and produced figures highlights, is that NN seems to be energy efficient.

-todo:
-{Explain values}
+For single image passed through, rise in current draw was an average of 20,086 mA, up to 20.1 mA.
+However for 10 images passed through, current draw rise 58,775 mA.
+When larger set of images were passed with and without  intervals, current draw never exceeded 62.7mA.
+What conclusions can you draw from this, about programs energy consumption?